 \subsection{Lens type and classification}

-Our lens candidates are classified in different morphological types and a "reliability" criterion is also allocated to each system.
+Our lens candidates were then classified in different morphological types and a "reliability" criterion is also given to each system.
 This is summarized in the form of a 3-digit code in the "Comment" column of Tables~\ref{tab:acscan} and \ref{tab:WFC3can}:

 \begin{itemize}